-To run this software, you need to install a gaze tracker or head tracker device.
-I recommend having both for the best experience.
-It also requires Windows 7 or higher.
+To run this software, I recommend you install a gaze tracker, such as Tobii Eye Tracker, and a head tracker such as webcam.
+It also requires Windows 7 or 10.
 I’ve tested with the below hardware, but other options may work.

 - A webcam

 For head tracking my favorite option is Enable Viacam (eViacam).
 It tracks your head position using a standard webcam.
-It’s more accurate than the EyeX 4C’s own head tracking, likely because it tracks many points on your face.
+It’s more accurate than the Tobii’s own head tracking, likely because it tracks many points on your face.
 It also doesn’t require you to wear an IR device.